 - Maintain all existing plants and equipment to a high standard in order to maximise efficiency and reduce unnecessary energy consumption;

-- Raise awareness among staff and students of the need for energy conservation, waste reduction, re-use and recycling through education, training and promotional campaigns; and
+- Raise awareness among staff and students of the need for energy conservation, waste reduction, re-using and recycling through education, training and promotional campaigns; and

-- Co-operate with the government and agencies to address environmental issues in general and to improve the environment of the University in particular.
+- Co-operate with the government and agencies to address environmental issues in general and improve the environment of the University, in particular.

 To implement the University's environmental policy, departments / centres / offices are encouraged to devise their own implementation strategy with reference to the following guidelines:

 Guidelines on Environmental Good Practices for Departments/Centres/ Offices and Individuals at CityU

 The 5Rs (Reuse, Rethink, Restore, Reduce, Recycle)

 - Use electronic mail for communication and on-line electronic filing to reduce paper usage;

 - Recycle waste where appropriate (e.g., paper/carton boxes, aluminum cans, plastic bottles and laser printer cartridges);

 - Use small font size and spacing in typed paper communication as far as possible;